 Through instruction in the use of a wide range of library resources, students will be better able to complete more thoughtful, interesting, and scholarly research projects.

-Classes are generally taught in one of the Library's two instruction classrooms - in the basement or on the 10th floor.
+Classes are generally taught in one of the Library's two instruction classrooms - in the main lab in the basement or in 10-B on the 10th floor.
 There are occasions when the session must take place on a subject floor.
-The classroom in the basement has 25 micro-computer work stations and an instructor's workstation.
-The classroom on the 10th floor contains a projector.
-All are networked locally and capable of Internet access, as well as a workstation with an LCD projector and CD-ROM player to demonstrate searching a variety of electronic sources.
-Special arrangements may be made for larger classes.

 Library faculty are interested in becoming active partners in integrating information resources directly into classroom, and individual learning by involvement with classroom faculty at the initial stages of planning for library instruction.
 They are available to consult on assignment design and implementation to assure that the objectives of any library assignment are realistic and appropriate, given available source materials and other library resources.
 Please call the appropriate library faculty member (see list below) for advice as early as possible in planning a library assignment.